-Given a class declaration C with instance fields f_1, \ldots, f_n , the Elementary and Intermediate language levels in DrJava automatically generate:
+Given a class declaration C with instance fields $f_1, \ldots, f_n$ , the Elementary and Intermediate language levels in DrJava automatically generate:

-- a constructor for C that takes arguments v_1, \ldots, v_n corresponding to the fields and initializes each field f_i to the value v_i ; - 0-ary accessor methods named f_1, \ldots, f_n that extract the fields f_1, \ldots, f_n from receivers of type C; - overrides the equals(...) method to perform structural equality testing;
+• a constructor for C that takes arguments $v_1, \ldots, v_n$ corresponding to the fields and initializes each field $f_i$ to the value $v_i$ ;

-- overrides the int hashCode() method to generate hash codes consists with the overridden definition of equals11 - overrides the toString() method to generate a readable, structural description of the object.
+- 0-ary accessor methods named $f_1, \ldots, f_n$ that extract the fields $f_1, \ldots, f_n$ from receivers of type C; - overrides the equals(...) method to perform structural equality testing; - overrides the int hashCode() method to generate hash codes consists with the overridden definition of equals - overrides the toString() method to generate a readable, structural description of the object.

 These language levels also declare all instance fields as private and final, all variables as final, and all methods as public.
+The final attribute is discussed in Section 1.13.4.